-• A new character has been written to UDR before the stop bit from the previous character has been shifted out.
-The Shift Register is loaded when the stop bit of the character currently being transmitted has been shifted out.
+- A new character has been written to UDR after the stop bit from the previous character has been shifted out.
+The shift register is loaded immediately. - A new character has been written to UDR before the stop bit from the previous character has been shifted out.
+The shift register is loaded when the stop bit of the character currently being transmitted has been shifted out.

-When data is transferred from UDR to the Shift Register, the UDRE (UART Data Register Empty) bit in the UART Status Register, USR, is set.
+When data is transferred from UDR to the shift register, the UDRE (UART Data Register Empty) bit in the UART Status Register, USR, is set.
 When this bit is set (one), the UART is ready to receive the next character.
-At the same time as the data is transferred from UDR to the 10(11)-bit Shift Register, bit 0 of the Shift Register is cleared (start bit) and bit 9 or 10 is set (stop bit).
-If 9-bit data word is selected (the CHR9 bit in the UART Control Register, UCR is set), the TXB8 bit in UCR is transferred to bit 9 in the Transmit Shift Register.
+At the same time as the data is transferred from UDR to the 10(11)-bit shift register, bit 0 of the shift register is cleared (start bit) and bit 9 or 10 is set (stop bit).
+If 9 bit data word is selected (the CHR9 bit in the UART Control Register, UCR is set), the TXB8 bit in UCR is transferred to bit 9 in the Transmit shift register.

-On the Baud Rate clock following the transfer operation to the Shift Register, the start bit is shifted out on the TXD pin.
+On the Baud Rate clock following the transfer operation to the shift register, the start bit is shifted out on the TXD pin.
 Then follows the data, LSB first.
-When the stop bit has been shifted out, the Shift Register is loaded if any new data has been written to the UDR during the transmission.
+When the stop bit has been shifted out, the shift register is loaded if any new data has been written to the UDR during the transmission.
 During loading, UDRE is set.
-If there is no new data in the UDR Register to send when the stop bit is shifted out, the UDRE Flag will remain set until UDR is written again.
+If there is no new data in the UDR register to send when the stop bit is shifted out, the UDRE flag will remain set until UDR is written again.
 When no new data has been written, and the stop bit has been present on TXD for one bit length, the Transmit Complete Flag, TXC, in USR is set.